What is the Best Antistatic Flooring Option for IDF Rooms, Data Centers and Server Rooms?

 Static-dissipative and conductive floors should be inherently conductive.

 - In most cases, an ESD floor should not require antistatic sprays or waxes to enhance or maintain electrical performance.
 Topical finishes wear off and degrade.
-The floor must be monitored closely to ensure compliance with ANSI/ESD S20.20.
+The floor must be monitored closely to be sure it stays in compliance.
 Dissipative properties are more reliably achieved by the physical composition of the material - not by a maintenance additive or ongoing dependent process.

 -